DerYeger/refunk/README.md

 println(plusTwo.apply(40)) //prints 42
 ```
 Projection, Successor and composition with andThen are evaluated lazily, meaning only the required argument is evaluated.\
 By default, Composition and and Recursion are not lazy.
-However, both can be set to evaluate lazily as well.
+However, all of them (with the exception of infix compositions) can be set to evaluate lazily as well.
 ```
 val myLazyComposition = Composition(myEvaluator, myFunctions, lazy = true)
 ...                   = myEvaluator.compose(myFunctions, lazy = true)
 val myLazyRecursion = Recursion(myBaseCaseFunction, myRecursiveCaseFunction, lazy = true)
 ```
-Additional examples and various macros can be found [here](src/main/kotlin/eu/yeger/prf/Functions.kt).\
+Additional examples and various macros can be found [here](src/main/kotlin/eu/yeger/prf/recursive/RecursiveFunctions.kt).\
 Non-recursive [implementations](src/main/kotlin/eu/yeger/prf/non_recursive/NonRecursiveFunctions.kt) of all macros are included as well.\
 They are interchangeable with the recursive implementations and provide improved performance (and less StackOverflowErrors).